Apple sells 3 million iPads over first weekend

 Wall Street, which was disappointed with Apple’s latest quarterly earnings, had been looking to the iPad mini to boost demand during the crucial year-end holiday shopping season as competition reaches a fever pitch.
 Microsoft Corp became the latest major entrant to the market last month with the Windows-driven Surface.

-While lines for the new iPads appeared lighter than usual for a new Apple product when they began selling at stores on Friday, the company said demand was so strong that it “practically sold out of iPad minis.”
+While lines for the new iPads appeared lighter than usual when they began selling at stores on Friday, the company said demand was so strong that it “practically sold out of iPad minis.”

 “There’s still a lot of wood to chop in the quarter,” McCourt said.

-The company said it had already shipped many of the new iPads ordered before the release date, but some would not be sent out until later this month.
+The company said it had shipped many of the new iPads ordered before the release date, but would not send some out until later this month.

+Apple had sold 3 million iPads in March, including those with cellular connections as well as Wi-Fi only models.

 “We set a new launch weekend record and practically sold out of iPad minis,” Apple Chief Executive Tim Cook said in a statement.
 “We’re working hard to build more quickly to meet the incredible demand.”

-Apple shares closed up 1.35 percent at $584.62 on Nasdaq on Monday, but that was still 17 percent below the record high set in September.
+Apple shares were up 1.7 percent at $586.50 in morning trading on Nasdaq, still down more than 16 percent from a record high set in September.

-The strong sales numbers for the iPads came despite both the iPad mini and fourth generation iPad being priced much above competing tablets.
-The iPad mini’s $329 price had prompted some analysts to conclude that the higher price tag may hurt demand.

-But Apple is still maintaining its industry leading margins with the smaller tablet, according to a teardown analysis of the tablet by research firm IHS iSuppli.

 The 7.9-inch iPad mini marks Apple’s first foray into the smaller-tablet segment and is the company’s first major new device since the death of co-founder Steve Jobs last year.

 Versions of iPads with both Wi-Fi and cellular connections will not ship in the United States for another few weeks.
-And both will be available in more countries later this year.
+And both will hit more countries later this year.

+The iPad mini takes aim at Google’s Nexus 7 and Amazon’s Kindle Fire.
+At stores around the world, the product’s debut drew sparser crowds than previous launches did, dampening initial optimism for sales.
+Still, the mini attracted hundreds of people in many locations.

 Apple heads into the current quarter after refreshing almost all of its product lines, from Macintosh computers to tablets.